 - The HEAD Discovery Team Squash racket is not as durable when compared to ones in a higher price bracket.

 - This model may not be ideal for advanced and professional players

 The Dunlop Squash Mini is designed to use Titanium Ally material to provide stiffness to the racket.
 This unique feature also provides a brilliant weight to stiffness ratio where the stiff fiber gives stability and power to the racket head.
 The shaft of this racket is reinforced in a manner to generate enhanced power with the carbon power tube.
-The racket offers excellent power enabling the player to hit long shots, thereby pushing opponent to the back of the court.
+The racket offers excellent power enabling the player to hit long shots, thereby pushing the opponent to the back of the court.
 The lightweight and the mean gives this model a comfortable feel making it easy to be maneuvered by intermediate players too.
 This racket’s balance fosters a compromise between its power and handling ability.
-A large head size and lengthier strings powered with additional control have led to customer satisfaction with this one.
+Large head size and lengthier strings powered with additional control have led to customer satisfaction with this one.